robotframework/SeleniumLibrary/README.rst

 utilizes the Selenium_ tool internally.
 The project is hosted on GitHub_ and downloads can be found from PyPI_.

 SeleniumLibrary works with Selenium 3.
-It supports Python 2.7 as well as Python 3.4 or newer.
+It supports Python 3.5 or newer.
 In addition to the normal Python_ interpreter, it works also with PyPy_ and Jython_.
 Unfortunately Selenium_ is not currently supported by IronPython_ and thus this library does not work with IronPython either.

 SeleniumLibrary is based on the `old SeleniumLibrary`_ that was forked to Selenium2Library_ and then later renamed back to SeleniumLibrary.